The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Aerosols and nanoparticles

-The Lorenz-Mie theory is valid for all three scattering regimes, but its application is often restrained due to its high demands on computational time and the friendly features of the approximate models that are used to investigate the Rayleigh or geometric regimes \cite{Wrie09}.
+The Lorenz-Mie theory is valid for all three scattering regimes, but its application is often restrained due to its high demands on computational time and the friendly features of the approximate models that are used to investigate Rayleigh or geometric regimes \cite{Wrie09}.
 A Lorenz-Mie calculation is based on the evaluation of the scattering coefficients.
 Ref. \cite{Bain18} presents an optical trapping setup intended for accurate studies of the physico-chemical processes, which enables performing single particle measurements.
-The paper demonstrates that Mie resonances should be used to determine the size and refractive index of optically trapped particles.
-State of the art results are focused on methods to infer the refractive index of aerosol particles from measured optical properties, using refractive index retrievals (also known as inverse Mie methods).
-As stated in \cite{Rad18}, retrievals of the aerosol refractive index are based on two fundamental methods: (i) measurements of the extinction, absorption and/or scattering cross-sections or efficiencies of size- (and mass-) selected particles for mass-mobility refractive index retrievals (MM-RIR), and (ii) measurements of aerosol size distributions and a combination of the extinction, absorption and/or scattering coefficients for full distribution refractive index retrievals (FD-RIR).
-The method is demonstrated for the study of pure and mixtures of ammonium sulfate and nigrosin aerosol \cite{Rad18}.
+The paper demonstrates that Mie resonances can be used to determine the size and refractive index of optically trapped particles.
+State of the art results are focused on methods to infer the refractive index of aerosol particles from measured optical properties using refractive index retrievals (also known as inverse Mie methods).
+As stated in \cite{Rad18}, retrievals of the aerosol refractive index are based on two fundamental methods: (i) measurements of the extinction, absorption and/or scattering cross-sections or efficiencies of size- (and mass-) selected particles, for mass-mobility refractive index retrievals (MM-RIR), and (ii) measurements of the aerosol size distributions plus a combination of the extinction, absorption and/or scattering coefficients for full distribution refractive index retrievals (FD-RIR).
+The method is demonstrated for the study of pure aerosols or mixtures of ammonium sulfate and nigrosin aerosol \cite{Rad18}.

-To conclude, we emphasize that the wide variety of atmospheric aerosol chemical composition and physico-chemical properties requires single-particle analysis, in order to to fully characterize the chemical evolution of particles and their effects on the environment, clouds, global climate, and health.
-Late progress and advances with respect to state-of-the-art techniques for individual particle analysis are presented in a comprehensive manner in \cite{Sulli18}.
+To summarize, we emphasize that the wide variety of atmospheric aerosol chemical composition and physico-chemical properties requires single-particle analysis in order to fully characterize the chemical evolution of particles and their effects on environment, clouds, global climate and health.
+Late progress and advances with respect to state-of-the-art techniques for individual particle analysis are presented in \cite{Sulli18}.
 The approach focuses on "online single-particle mass spectrometry, experiments performed with levitated isolated particles using an EDB or aerosol optical tweezers, and the use of electron, X-ray, and Raman spectromicroscopies for detailed analysis and chemical mapping of particles collected on substrates."